ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 Be kind,

-Chris Ng, Matthew Roderick, Jared Galanis, Isaac Lee the crowd and the Learning Team
+Chris Ng, Matthew Roderick, Jared Galanis, Isaac Lee, Jessica Jordan, the crowd and the Learning Team